burazBrat/handbook/shell scripting/README.md

 ### Declaration of dialect (Bash declaration)

 ```
-$ which bash (add put path in the begging od the script)
+$ which bash (add put path in the beginning od the script)
 #! path

+example: #! /usr/bin/bash

 ```